 - Carefully reattach your hardware using your drill.

-- Repeat steps above until all your doors and drawers are reassembled.
+- Repeat the steps above until all your doors and drawers are reassembled.

 Step 14: Touch-Ups and Remove Tape